Pronunciation of 'Dialyzer'

 Word Origin

-The term 'Dialyzer' originates from the Greek word 'dialysis,' meaning 'dissolution' or 'separation,' combined with the suffix '-er,' indicating an agent or device.
+The word 'Dialyzer' originates from the Greek word 'dialysis,' meaning 'separation,' combined with the suffix '-er,' indicating a device or agent.

 Pronunciation Details